-Other class-action lawsuits against vape companies have been filed in Chicago, West Virginia, and Florida.
+Other class-action lawsuits against e-cig companies have been filed in Chicago, West Virginia, and Florida.

 Personal Injury Lawsuits

-In a personal injury nicotine addiction lawsuit, it must be shown how a vape-related nicotine addiction caused you to get sick or hurt.
+A personal injury nicotine addiction lawsuit must show how a vape-related nicotine addiction caused you to get sick or hurt.

 The 20-year-old noted above — whose vape nicotine addiction allegedly caused a severe stroke — filed a lawsuit against JUUL and blamed the company for marketing to teens.
 If this had not occurred, the young man may not have become addicted or suffered a stroke.